Workflow

 Attachments TAB

-Interaction with External Tools
+Interaction with external tools

 CMDBuild workflows can integrate with external tools:

-In CMDBuild READY2USE (IT Management vertical application):
+In CMDBUILD READY2USE (IT Management):

-- Self Service Portal: allows end users to open Incident Management and Request Fulfillment processes
+- Self Service Portal — allows end users to open Incident Management and Request Fulfillment processes

-In openMAINT (Facility Management vertical application):
+In openMAINT (Facility Management):